Excel Shortcut Redo (Table of Contents)

 Example #1

-Many people are not used to using shortcuts.
+Many people do not use shortcuts frequently.
 They are more prone to the proper ways to apply the functions in Excel, doing their work efficiently.
 But they also need a quick way to apply certain things.
-REDO is one of the operations whose shortcut icon can be directly available.
+REDO is one of the operations whose shortcut icons can be directly available.
 We can directly activate and impose the REDO Shortcut in the title of the MS Excel workbook.
-For this, go to the File menu option and select Options from the list as shown below.
+Go to the File menu option and select Options from the list, as shown below.

-Now from the Choose Commands list, select the option Commands Not in the Ribbon.
-This will give us the list of commands which we have not yet applied in our title bar.
+Now from the Choose Commands list, select Commands Not in the Ribbon.
+This will give us the list of commands we have not yet applied in our title bar.

 From the list, we will choose UNDO and REDO both the commands insert those in the list using the ADD option as shown below.
-We will see, both the commands UNDO and REDO are now part of the list, then we click on OK.
+We will see both the commands UNDO and REDO are now part of the list; then, we click OK.

-Once we click on OK, we will be able to see the added commands on the title bar as shown below.
+Once we click OK, we can see the added commands on the title bar, as shown below.

 To test this command, let’s do something in Excel and see how this REDO button would respond to its functionality.
 First, we are writing TEST in cell A1.

-Next, we have colored the cell B3 with Yellow color as shown below.
+Next, we colored the cell B3 Yellow, as shown below.

-Now we are writing a simple function to get the count of filled cells and cells with some values in it as shown below.
+Now we are writing a simple function to get the count of filled cells and cells with some values, as shown below.
 We are now counting the cells which contain TEST.

-Now further, we are adding some random numbers like 123 in cell D6 as shown below.
+Further, we are adding random numbers like 123 in cell D6, as shown below.

-If we click on the UNDO icon multiple times, we will get all the values that we have deleted before as shown below.
+If we click the UNDO icon multiple times, we will get all the values we deleted before, as shown below.

-Now as we have used UNDO command multiple times.
-As we know that REDO is used to get the things back changed using UNDO.
-Now if we click, on time on REDO let’s see what we get.
+Now as we have used UNDO command multiple times, as we know, REDO is used to change things back using UNDO.
+Now if we click on time on REDO, let’s see what we get.

-As we can see above, by clicking on REDO once, we can see that cell D4’s content has disappeared again.
-If we again press or click on REDO, we will see other cells’ content will also get disappeared as shown below.
+As we can see above, clicking on REDO once shows that cell D4’s content has disappeared again.
+If we again press or click REDO, other cells’ content will disappear, as shown below.

 Example #2

-So far we have seen the basic method to apply and use the REDO command.
+So far, we have seen the basic method to apply and use the REDO command.
 Here we will see the same process using shortcut keys.
-REDO in excel, can be executed using the shortcut keys CTRL + Y together.
-Whereas UNDO command works using the shortcut keys CTRL + Z. As we can see, alphabetically there is a gap of 1 digit between Y and Z which is because of their functions.
+REDO, in Excel, can execute using the shortcut keys CTRL + Y together.
+Whereas UNDO command works using the shortcut keys CTRL + Z. As we can see, alphabetically, there is a gap of 1 digit between Y and Z because of their functions.
 Now we will again first delete the cell content as shown below one by one.

-Now if we press shortcut keys CTRL + Y for REDO, we will see the data added using UNDO at cells B3 and C3, is now removed using shortcut keys of REDO.
-This is because we first deleted the data which was undone by UNDO command and now retrieved by the REDO command.
+Now if we press shortcut keys CTRL + Y for REDO, we will see the data added using UNDO at cells B3 and C3 is now removed using shortcut keys of REDO.
+This is because we first deleted the data undone by UNDO command and now retrieved by the REDO command.

-To know the total REDO actions which we could perform, we can see from the dropdown list of REDO icons located at the title bar.
-As we can see, as per our action we can REDO 4 actions and the names of UNDO actions are also listed as shown below.
+To know the total number of REDO actions we could perform, we can see from the dropdown list of REDO icons located at the title bar as we can see, as per our action, we can REDO 4 actions, and the names of UNDO actions are also listed as shown below.

 Pros Of Excel Shortcut Redo